8 common monthly expenses and tips to manage them

 Life gets busy.
 It's possible you may have signed up for several streaming services you aren't even still watching.
 It could be beneficial to take an inventory of what you are still actively using and cut the ones you're not.

-If your family includes children, or you plan to have them, it’s likely that at some point in time child care will be a significant expense.
+If your family includes children, or you plan to have them, it's likely that at some point in time child care will be a significant expense.
 This could include daycare, preschool, after-school programs, or babysitters.
-If your child goes to private school, that’s also an added cost.
-According to the most recent data from the U.S. Department of Labor the average American household spends between $446 to $1,430 per month (adjusted for 2022 inflation) on child care.² And if your family includes a special needs child, monthly costs are elevated and can include services such as speech therapy or a caregiver.
+If your child goes to private school, that's also an added cost.
+According to the most recent data from the U.S. Department of Labor, U.S. families spend between 8.9% and 16.0% of their median income on full-day care for just one child.2 And if your family includes a special needs child, monthly costs are elevated and can include services such as speech therapy or a caregiver.

 If there is a neighbor or family member willing to trade off child-care days, that can be an advantage.
 Also, keep in mind your cost of daycare usually lessens as kids move out of the infant stage into toddlers, and then become school-age.
 Also, don't forget activities.
 If your children have hobbies or are involved in sports, you'll have to budget for those as well (especially hockey!).